 Reach for this book when your child starts asking difficult questions about fairness, history, or why different families have different traditions.
 It is an essential tool for parents navigating conversations about systemic injustice and the importance of cultural preservation.
 Through the lens of a family discovery, the story introduces the history of the Carlisle Indian Industrial School and the impact of the boarding school era on Native American communities.
 While the subject matter is heavy, the book focuses on the resilience of identity and the strength found in reclaiming one's heritage.
 It is appropriate for elementary-aged children who are developing a more complex understanding of history and social justice.
 Parents will appreciate how it honors the past while emphasizing the importance of family bonds and the endurance of cultural spirit.

-The book addresses cultural erasure, forced separation of families, and systemic racism.
+The book depicts children being forcibly removed from their families and forbidden to speak their native languages or practice their traditions.
+It also shows how government policies contributed to this injustice.
 The approach is direct but age-appropriate, using a secular historical lens.
 The resolution is realistic and reflective, focusing on the importance of not forgetting the past rather than offering a simple, happy ending.

-An 8 to 10 year old who is beginning to study American history and is sensitive to issues of fairness and justice, or a child from an Indigenous background looking for a story that acknowledges this specific historical trauma.
+An 8 to 10 year old who is beginning to study American history and is sensitive to issues of fairness and justice, or a child interested in learning about the history of the Carlisle Indian Industrial School.

-Parents should be prepared to discuss the concept of assimilation.
+Parents should be prepared to discuss why the government implemented policies aimed at erasing Native American cultures and identities, and the impact this had on individuals and communities.
 It is helpful to read the historical note at the end first to provide context for the numbers and the school's location.
 A child might ask, Why would adults take kids away from their parents? after learning about the school's founding.

 Younger children (7-8) will focus on the sadness of children being away from home.
 Older children (10-11) will grasp the larger implications of cultural loss and the government's role in the school's history.